-Key Voting Statistics (Jan 2020 - Dec 2020) Number Number of holdings at period end 2,151 Value of Trustee's Assets £158m Number of meetings eligible to vote during the period 538 Number of resolutions eligible to vote during the period 6,349 % of resolutions voted 94.2% % of resolutions voted with management 93.4% % of resolutions voted against management 6.6% % of resolutions abstained 0.0% % of meetings with at least one vote against management 28.1% % of resolutions where manager voted contrary to recommendation of proxy adviser 0.1% Any use of proxy voting services during the period AQR utilises Institutional Shareholder Services' Sustainable proxy voting policy for all of their commingled funds and for their default vote-handling program, but they also leverage internal proprietary research on proxy issues related to significant corporate actions and in making individual voting decisions.
+Key Voting Statistics (Jan 2021 - Dec 2021) Number Number of holdings at period end 2,043 Value of Trustee's Assets £134.5m Number of meetings eligible to vote during the period 727 Number of resolutions eligible to vote during the period 8,292 % of resolutions voted 97% % of resolutions voted with management 94% % of resolutions voted against management 6% % of resolutions abstained 0% % of meetings with at least one vote against management 23% % of resolutions where manager voted contrary to recommendation of proxy adviser 1% Any use of proxy voting services during the period AQR utilises Institutional Shareholder Services' Sustainable proxy voting policy for all of their commingled funds and for their default vote-handling program, but they also leverage internal proprietary research on proxy issues related to significant corporate actions and in making individual voting decisions.
+AQR has also retained Glass Lewis for proxy voting research and recommendations.

-Please note - AQR does not differentiate between significant or non-significant votes.
+- Please note AQR does not currently differentiate between significant or non-significant votes.
 While AQR does not categorize votes (and generally vote all proxies), AQR's portfolio companies may request reactive engagement on certain votes based on their assessment of significance.
+AQR are working to implement a policy for defining significant votes and expect to be able to report on this in the future. - \Does not include equity index futures